Xilinx/Alveo-Cards/Renesas_I2C_Programming/Scripts/example_files/readme.txt

 #
-# Copyright (c) 2023, Advanced Micro Devices, Inc. All rights reserved.
+# Copyright (C) 2024, Advanced Micro Devices, Inc. All rights reserved.
-# SPDX-License-Identifier: MIT
+# SPDX-License-Identifier: X11
+#
+#
 #

 Below are some examples for how to convert the sequence script file to a BRAM coe file..